Back To Search Results

 Indications

-Indications for the assessment of renal function are varied and range from acute emergency to chronic settings.
-Primarily, renal function tests are performed to identify the renal disease to determine appropriate patient management and prevent further deterioration of renal function.
-Further indications in patients in whom the renal disease has been identified are to stage level or type of renal disease and to monitor the progression of renal disease to ensure that optimal management occurs timeously and to monitor response to interventions.
+Indications for assessing renal function vary, ranging from acute emergency to chronic settings.
+Primarily, renal function tests are performed to identify renal disease, determine appropriate patient management, and prevent further deterioration of renal function.
+Further indications in patients in whom renal disease has been identified are to stage the level or type of renal disease, monitor the progression of renal disease to ensure optimal management occurs timeously, and monitor response to interventions.
 In other scenarios, renal function tests may be required to establish and monitor renal function where a known or possibly nephrotoxic therapeutic agent is initiated for patient management.
-Renal function tests are also indicated in those individuals who are transplant donors to assess the initial donor suitability, and after that, to detect any significant deterioration of renal function post-donation.
-Tests of renal function can also be utilized to identify which area of the functional unit of the kidney (nephron) is affected, for example, glomerular versus tubular disease.[8][9]
+Renal function tests are also indicated in those who are transplant donors to assess the initial donor suitability and, after that, to detect any significant deterioration of renal function post-donation.
+Renal function tests can also be used to identify which area of the functional unit of the kidney (nephron) is affected, for example, glomerular versus tubular disease.[29][30]

 Potential Diagnosis

-Disorders of tubular function such as Fanconi syndrome can be detected using tests of renal function, in particular, the measurement of urine amino acids, glucose, phosphate, and pH.
+Disorders of tubular function, such as Fanconi syndrome, can be detected using more detailed renal function tests, particularly urine amino acids, glucose, phosphate, and pH.

 Normal and Critical Findings

-The normal GFR for an adult male is 90 to 120 ml per minute.
-A GFR of less than 15 ml per minute is considered to be end-stage renal failure requiring renal replacement therapy, e.g., dialysis.
-The presence of a normal GFR does not exclude the presence of renal disease, which may be evidenced by the presence of albuminuria/proteinuria or imaging.
+The normal GFR for an adult is 90 to 125 mL/min in individuals older than 2.[31]
+A GFR of less than 15 mL/min is considered to be end-stage renal failure requiring renal replacement therapy.
+A normal GFR does not exclude renal disease, which may be evidenced by albuminuria/proteinuria or imaging studies.

 Reference intervals for serum creatinine and urea are dependent on age and gender.

-The presence of electrolytes in urine depends on the hydration status, duration of the collection of urine apart from pathological factors, and reference intervals are often wide and dependant on the clinical context.
+The presence of electrolytes in urine depends on the hydration status and duration of the urine collection, apart from pathological factors.
+Reference intervals are often wide and dependent on the clinical context.

 Interfering Factors